-Gumotex are moving on up with hybrid drop-stitch technology, originally showcased in last year’s Thaya – basically an old Solar 3 with a D/S floor to make it more stiff.
+Gumotex are moving on up with hybrid drop-stitch technology, originally showcased in last year’s Thaya which is basically an old Solar 3 with a DS floor to make it more stiff.
 The new-for-2020 Rush 1 and 2 (left) is the ‘Swing Evo’ mentioned in that Thaya article.

-‘Hybrid’ is a cool word for a kayak which isn’t full D/S like a Sea Eagle Razorlite and all the clones; assembled from three flat panels of D/S which make boxy hulls (right) and which, according to the graphics on this page, can be sub-optimal in choppy waters.
-Me, I think the flat, raft-like floor is more of a real-world problem, but read on to see how they addressed that on the Rushs.
+‘Hybrid’ is a cool word for a kayak which isn’t full DS like a Sea Eagle Razorlite and all its many clones.
+They’re assembled from three flat drop-stitch panels making boxy hulls (right) which, according to the graphics on this page, may be sub-optimal in choppy waters.
+Me, I think a full-width flat floor is as much to blame, but the Rushs get round this with raised side tubes.

 A word about this fabric paraphrased from here:

 “Nitrilon-Dropstich is composed of a core of 1100 dtx polyester fabric made up of two sheets joined by a mass of threads exactly 10 cm long.
-Unlike regular PVC-based iSuPs and D/S kayaks, this durable elastomer plastic is not glued to the fabric, but ‘pressure-impregnated’ which eliminates delamination risks more common with bonded PVC coatings.
+Unlike regular PVC-based iSuPs and DS kayaks, the durable elastomer plastic coating is not glued to the fabric, but ‘pressure-impregnated’ which eliminates delamination risks more common with bonded PVC coatings.
 An additional layer of polyester-reinforced Nitrilon is vulcanised to the floor bottoms making them double thickness.”

-The Rushs differ from the Thaya (1st gen Gumo D/S) with the panels forming a more ‘hydroformed’ bow – another weak point with regular blunt-nosed tubed IKs.
-The Rush’s flat floor extends into two bow sides which join up to make a water-slicing wedge sharp enough to cut ripe avocados into wafer-thin slices.
+The Rushs differ from the Thaya (1st gen Gumo DS) with the panels forming a more ‘hydroformed’ bow, another weak point with regular blunt-nosed tubed IKs.
+The Rush’s flat floor extends into two bow sides which join up to make a water-slicing wedge sharp enough to cut ripe avocados.

 The vital stats on the tandem Rush 2 are said to be 4.2m long x 82cm wide.
 Compare that to my Seawave at 4.5 x 78; the Seawave has an 11% better length/width factor (LWF) of 5.77 vs 5.12 over the Rush 2, but those are my Seawave measurements.
 The side tubes are said to be 19/20cm on the Rush compared to 22 on my Seawave.
 This and the length may contribute to the load rating dropping to 195kg vs 250 on the longer Seawave.
 That’s still plenty, unless you’re hauling a moose carcass out of the Yukon.